Svetlana Savyolova: Films

 Savyolova was discovered by film director Yakov Segel, who was searching for an actress in his film Farewell, Doves.
 Having a headache, Segel visited a drugstore in Sevastopol where Savyolova was working.
 Segel decided it was Savyolova he was searching for and gave her the lead role of nurse Tanya in A Farewell to Doves, which became Savyolova's breakthrough.
 She decided to postpone the medical career and continued acting.
 In 1968, Savyolova played the lead role of Lena Velichko in the Soviet comedy Seven Old Men and a Girl.
 Savyolova was chosen over other candidates, such as Natalya Seleznyova and Lyudmila Gladunko.

-Throughout her career, Savyolova starred in seven Soviet films: Farewell, Doves (1960), Listen!
+In her career, Savyolova starred in seven Soviet films: Farewell, Doves (1960), Listen!
 (1963), Small Green Light (1964), The Last Swindler (1966), A Day of Sun and Rain (1967), Seven Old Men and a Girl (1968) and Throughout Rus (1968).
 Throughout Rus became Savyolova's last film, after which she was no longer offered any film roles.